Wordclock/firmware/bootloader/wordboot/README.md

   the LEDs should flash when data is being received.
 Remove this define if you want to disable this feature.

+- **ENABLE_RGB_SUPPORT**: The default value is *1* (enabled).
+This defines whether the bootloader should be built with RGB support, i.e. the minute LEDs will appear in white as all channels (red, green, blue) will be enabled simultaneously.
+Otherwise only the red channel will be used.

 - **BOOTLOADER_TIMEOUT_MS**: The default value is *1000* (1 second).
 This
   defines the time after which the bootloader is exited and the actual firmware itself is started.